Magpol/Android-Nokia2-HMD/README.md

 Target device was a Nokia 3 (ta-1032).
 Encrypted and locked with an unknown passcode.

-At the time for the investigation there was no known way of gaining access to the device without knowing the passcode.
+At the time for the investigation (2017) there was no known way of gaining access to the device without knowing the passcode.
 There was also no known way of unlocking the bootloader, with or without wiping userdata.

 A firmware update was then released by HMD.
 It was downloaded and extracted for analysis.
 Below are some samples from the process.
+I also managed to make a dump of the unit with Infinity-box MTK module.

 ## lk.bin extracted from NOKIA 3 firmware:
 ```